 How Much Does RV Storage Cost?

-The largest space, 15′ x 50′ is big enough to accommodate most any kind of recreational vehicle on the road today, is the most expensive with an average rate of $184.19 per month.
+The largest space, 15′ x 50′ is big enough to accommodate most any kind of Class A recreational vehicle on the road today, is the most expensive with a national average rate of $184.19 per month.
 The bigger the unit size, the more expensive the monthly pricing will be in most cases.

-Local competition and availability can influence prices.
+Local competition and availability can influence RV storage rental rates.
 Generally, you’ll pay the most to store an RV near urban centers, where less storage space is available.
 For example, a 15’x50′ unit in the Los Angeles market could cost more than $330 a month.

 What Types of RV Storage Options Are There?